acierto/gradle-commit/README.md

 ```

-Run command like this to test it: `./gradlew commitChanges -PgitMessage="my message" -PgitFileContent="docs/*" -PgitBranchName="master"`
+Run command like this to test it: `./gradlew commitChanges -PgitMessage="my message" -PgitFileContent="docs/*"`